 Dr Konstantinos Katsikopoulos (Decision theory and applications) is an expert on how laypeople and experts make, and should make, decisions with limited resources of time, information and computation.
 He is a senior research scientist and associate professor at ABC-MPIB (more).

 Prof David Kavanagh is a world-leading expert in the development of internet-based solutions for psychological therapy.
-He collaborates on the theoretical and empirical basis for these solutions with Jackie Andrade and Jon May, of Plymouth University (more).
+He collaborates on the theoretical and empirical basis for these solutions with Jackie Andrade and Jon May from the University of Plymouth (more).

 Dr Roger F Malina is Distinguished Chair of Arts and Technology and Professor of Physics at the University of Texas at Dallas Directeur de Recherche of the CNRS at the Laboratoire d'Astrophysique de Marseille, Aix Marseille University (more).